Image processing: PixInsight scripts from theAstroShed

 process icons it was still three to seven steps (LRGB and/or SHO) to rename the views, plus zooming and stretching each.
 With the added bonus of there being a good chance that I’d mess something up.
 That’s when I started looking into scripting.

-Introducing theAstroShed PixInsight repo
+theAstroShed PixInsight repo

 I became a certified PixInsight developer so I could distribute some tools.
 Initially I wrote two tools to make the above steps easier, while reducing the chance for error.